(Photo by Photo by Marvel Studios/Warner Bros/20th Century Fox)

-After one of her tribe sets an American camp ablaze, a young Mohawk warrior finds herself pursued by a contingent...
+After one member of her tribe sets an American camp ablaze, a young Mohawk warrior finds herself pursued by a...
 [More]

 Critics Consensus: Well-acted and visually stylish, Monsters and Men tells its timely story with enough compassion and complexity to make up for occasionally uneven execution.